creating a vector file

 What is a vector file?

 A vector file is a graphics file that contains a vector image, rather than a raster, or bitmapped, image.
-Shapes and lines make up vector graphics, which are fully scalable images, (you can make them HUGE without loosing any quality) while raster images are made of pixels and cannot be scaled up without going blurry.
+Shapes and lines make up vector graphics, which are fully scalable images, (you can make them HUGE without losing any quality) while raster images are made of pixels and cannot be scaled up without going blurry.

 Vector files can be created in programs such a Adobe Illustrator, Corel Draw, Inkscape (free), Autocad or Draftsight (free).
 There are lots of tutorials on the internet to show you how to use these programs.